-Associate membership is offered to “any person, firm, partnership or corporation engaged in a trade, industry or profession related to electrical construction who subscribes to the purpose of this association and is of good character and business reputation.”
+Associate members are “any person, firm, partnership or corporation engaged in a trade, industry or profession related to electrical construction who subscribes to the purpose of this association and is of good character and business reputation.”

 Dues are assessed upon approval of membership by the IEC Board of Directors.
-All annual membership fees are due yearly on October 1.
-Members joining prior to or after the annual billing date will be pro-rated for the first year of membership, and will be billed annually thereafter in accordance with the October 1 due date.
+Dues are billed quarterly with payment dues October 1, January 1, April 1 and July 1.
 For information about the dues structure, please call the IEC or contact email@example.com.

-IEC’s goal is to continue to represent the quality independent electrical contractor.
+IEC’s goal is to continue to represent the best contractors and electricians in the industry.
 All membership applications are reviewed by the IEC Board of Directors.
 Membership is subject to approval by the Board.